MicrosoftDocs/sql-docs/azure-sql/database/database-import-export-azure-services-off.md

 1. Select **Set server firewall** on the toolbar.

 1. On the **Networking** page, in the **Public access** tab, in the **Firewall settings** section, select **Add your client IPv4 address**.
-This will add your virtual machine's public IP address to a new server-level IP firewall rule.
+This adds your virtual machine's public IP address to a new server-level IP firewall rule.
 A server-level IP firewall rule can open port 1433 for a single IP address or a range of IP addresses.

 1. Select **Save**.
 A server-level IP firewall rule is created for your virtual machine's public IP address opening port 1433 on the server.